zenalytiks/dash-calendar-timeline/README.md

     Smallest time the calendar can zoom to in milliseconds.
 Default 60
     * 60 * 1000 (1 hour).

+#### primaryDateHeaderHeight (number; optional):
+    Determines the height of the primary header in pixels.
+Default 30.

+#### primaryDateHeaderLabelFormat (string; optional):
+    Controls the how to format the interval label of the primary header.

+#### primaryDateHeaderStyle (dict; optional):
+    Style applied to the root of the primary header.

+#### primaryDateHeaderUnit (string; default "primaryHeader"):
+    Determines the intervals between columns of the primary header.
+Values can be second, minute, hour, day, week, month, year or primaryHeader.

 #### resizingItemBorder (string; default "2px solid red"):
     Item border (CSS border e.g, 2px solid red) while the item is being resized.